gampleman/Robot-IAR/reports/final.md

 ## Robotic control

-One of our first design decisions was to try to create a purely reactive control architecture to solve the task assigned to us.
+One of our first design decisions (inspired by  Brooks, 1990) was to try to create a purely reactive control architecture to solve the task assigned to us.
 This was partially successful in the sense that we managed to have the robot navigate around in this manner, without the need to use planning or active sensing.

 Our control algorithm is layered where bottom layers effect how the bottom layers react to sensory input.
 However each of these layers are directly dependent on sensory input (there is a bit of state retained in the robot, however there is so little that calling it a model would be exaggerated).